Could Kirsten Gillibrand Finish What Hillary Started?

-Because a woman’s place is in the White House.
+Because a woman’s place might finally be the White House.

 Kirsten Gillibrand’s résumé looks a lot like Hillary Clinton’s: Democrat, lawyer, senator from New York.
 But lest you think that Gillibrand is just a baggage-free Hillary 2.0 for 2020, witness her recent forum appearance when asked about the man who defeated Clinton for the presidency.
 “Has he kept any of these promises?
 No. Fuck no,” the senator said.